mlukasch/todoapp/README.md

 # todoapp

-Some random server side rendered todo App written in golang using golang html/template, bootstrap 4
+Some random server side rendered todo App written in golang using golang html/template stdlib, bootstrap 4 and docker-compose.

+Maybe add later upload to heroku...